 If you answer ‘yes’ to either of these questions, then there’s a good chance that your child will go on to develop an anxiety disorder.
 Get Teen Adolescent Counseling before it does.

 Red flags for anxiety include persistent stomach aches, reluctance to go to sleep or problems sleeping through the night in a separate room.
 Anxious children may refuse to attend birthday parties and sleepover or be unwilling to go on school field trips without a parent.

-Left unchecked, anxiety disorders may lead to educational problems and increased risk of substance abuse, depression and other mental-health problems down the road.
+Left unchecked, anxiety disorders may lead to educational problems and increased risky behavior, depression and other mental health problems down the road.

 If you suspect your child or teen maybe suffering from anxiety, you should have then talk to a professional.